- Home

 - 5

-Pour in the vegetable stock, reserved porcini soaking liquid, marsala wine (if using), and tomato purée.
+Pour in the vegetable stock, reserved porcini soaking liquid, dry marsala wine, and tomato purée.
 Stir well to combine.
 Add the rinsed pearl barley and bring the mixture to a vigorous boil over high heat.
+The alcohol in the marsala will completely evaporate during the cooking process, leaving only the rich flavor without any residual sugars.

 - 6